 The University of Nottingham has a research portfolio of over £300m, over 2,300 research projects and is 7th in the UK for research power and renowned for strong industry links.
 Research relevant to food security is UoN's priority and it has particular strengths in agriculture and crop science.
-UoN will lead the development, application and evaluation of crop models required in the project and participate in their integration into the Life Platform.
+UoN will lead the development, application and evaluation of crop models required in the project and participate in their integration into the COMPASS platform.
 Particular areas of knowledge and expertise relevant to this proposal are:

-- + Crop physiology and sustainable agriculture - + Crop resource capture and use - + Modelling the growth of crops in response to their environment.
+- Crop physiology and sustainable agriculture - Crop resource capture and use - Modelling the growth of crops in response to their environment www.cimmyt.org/en/